Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing

-Based on the membership of each parameter, fuzzification was undertaken in the FIS system.
-Similar to the calculation of the MRP score, we used Equations \ref{eqlow}, \ref{eqnor} and \ref{eqhigh} for the membership function of low, normal and high for CPU utilisation, power availability, mobility, network communication and response time parameters.
+Based on the membership of each parameter, fuzzification is undertaken in the FIS system.
+Similar to MRP score calculation we used Equations \ref{eqlow}, \ref{eqnor} and \ref{eqhigh} for the membership function of low, normal and high for CPU utilisation, power availability, mobility, network communication and response time parameters.

 Similar to the MRP score calculation we used the max function as an accumulation method by which the fuzzy outcome of a particular application is represented as $X_i$. \\

 \textbf{Fuzzy rules: } Based on the behaviour of the system, fuzzy rules have been generated.
 If any of the parameters are high the system will not be capable of running any application.
 More clearly, if a system has high CPU utilisation, there is a high chance of application failure in that device.
 In the same way, if power, mobility, network communication and response time membership are high, then application failure in that particular device will be high as well.
 For this particular instance the rule should be as follows: